Drop Impact Dynamics of Complex Fluids: A Review

-The advances in the impact dynamics of colloidal suspensions are discussed in section \ref{colloidal}.
-Section \ref{non-Brownian} outlines the impact dynamics of granular suspensions.
-In section \ref{ShearthinYieldStress}, we summarize both experimental and numerical results for the impact of polymeric drops.
-Section \ref{conclusion} concludes the review by discussing the current challenges in the field, and also suggests several directions of research that would lead to a comprehensive understanding of the impact of complex fluids on solid substrates.
+The review is structured as follows: Section \ref{concepts} discusses relevant rheological and fluid dynamic concepts that make an appearance throughout the review.
+Section \ref{Newtonian} provides an overview of the current state of the Newtonian drop impact field, and Section \ref{methods} describes common experimental and computational approaches to the drop impact problem.
+We have organized the remaining sections by material composition.
+In section \ref{polymeric}, we summarize both experimental and numerical results for the impact of polymeric drops.
+The advances in the impact dynamics of particulate suspensions are discussed in section \ref{particulate}; we have divided these studies into impacts governed by bulk rheological behaviour, and impacts which are best characterised by considering particle inertia.
+Section \ref{conclusion} concludes the review by outlining the current challenges in the field, and suggests several directions of research that would lead to a unified understanding of the impact of complex fluids on solid substrates.